Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-08-20-Correlation_to_phonon_DOS.md

 $$

 Noting that the DOS function is a Dirac delta function, at $\omega = \omega_s$, the the DOS should indeed diverge.
-However, since we only care about the difference of the $\rho$ with different $\omega$s in our final plots, instead of using the Fourier transform, we can re-write the integral as:
+However, since we only care about the difference of the $\rho$ with different $\omega$s in our final plots, instead of using the integral above, we can re-write the integral as (replacing $dt'$ with $1/N_{t'}$ only scales the autocorrelation function):

 <!-- we have to use the discrete Fourier transform in Eq.
 1.
 Assuming we have N time points, we can write: -->